 “To the distinguished Character of Patriot, it should be our highest Glory to add the more distinguished Character of Christian.
 The signal Instances of providential Goodness which we have experienced and which have now almost crowned our labours with complete Success, demand from us in a peculiar manner the warmest returns of Gratitude and Piety to the Supreme Author of all Good.” –George Washington

-Today is our National Day of Prayer, a good day to ask, “Does the Constitution provide a ”wall of separation“ between church and state?
+Our annual National Day of Prayer observance is a good time to ask, “Does the Constitution provide a ”wall of separation“ between church and state?

 The short answer is "yes,” but most certainly not the faux wall constructed by judicial activists over the last century.